THE NIH-NINDS CNCDP-K12 AWARD APPLICATION OUTLINE

 - Budget: 75% if scholar’s salary up to $85,000/year, + fringe benefits

-Mentor Statement: The primary mentor must provide a statement regarding his/her availability and plan for mentorship of the CNCDP Scholar, prior mentorship experience (including success of former trainees), relevant research and educational resources available within the mentor’s lab and institution, as well as his/her current research funding and commitment to provide any needed research support to the Scholar beyond what is provided by the K12 award.
+Mentor Statement: The primary mentor ( no page limit) must provide a statement regarding his/her availability and plan for mentor-ship of the K-12 Scholar, prior mentor-ship experience (including success of former trainees), relevant research and educational resources available within the mentor’s lab and institution, as well as his/her current research funding and commitment to provide any needed research support to the Scholar beyond what is provided by the K-12 award.
 The description should provide a clear description of how often the mentor expects to meet with the applicant, and how the mentor envisions mentoring/training the Scholar to achieve the goal of an individual K or R award within 3 years.
+Your co-mentors/secondary mentors mentor statements (3 page limit).
+Upload all mentor statements should be combine and uploaded to the mentor field.

 - Biological Sketch of Mentor(s) - Click link below to download Biosketch